 A necessary transition period

-The compensation plan and Extended producer responsibility (EPR) will overlap until 2026.
-In 2025, we are required to compensate municipalities for curbside recycling costs incurred in 2024 and cover the full cost of the system in 2025.
+The transition from the compensation plan to the Extended producer responsibility (EPR) involves that in 2026, we are required to compensate municipalities for curbside recycling costs incurred in 2024 and cover the full cost of the system in 2026.

-This transition period means that companies will have to pay for two years at once (2024 and 2025).
-This is one of the factors behind the increase in the amounts payable this year.
+This transition period means that companies will have to pay for two years at once (2024 and 2026).

 What is being done to help businesses absorb this increase?